 Historic Walking Tours of Downtown Taos

 The Town of Taos was established as a Spanish village in the year 1615; its downtown core surrounding the historic Plaza makes for a fascinating and novel excursion.
 You can take a self-guided walk, visiting the Plaza itself, the Old Taos County Courthouse, the home of Kit Carson, and nearby Bent Street, or hook up with Turquoise Tours for the real experts.

 Our Local Breweries

 For a tippler’s tour, elect a designated driver and roll out to visit new and well-established local breweries, including Eske’s Brew Pub (where green-chile beer was invented), Taos Mesa Brewery (with both a downtown tasting room, and its live music venue and restaurant just north of town), or spots like Old Martina’s Hall or The Bavarian at Taos Ski Valley (home to German suds).
-Or attend annual events like Octoberfest or the Brewmaster’s Festival during the third weekend of December in Taos Ski Valley.
+Or attend annual events like Oktoberfest or the Brewmaster’s Festival during the third weekend of December in Taos Ski Valley.